emanuele-scarsella/vortex-ubuntu-plymouth-theme/README.md

 # Vortex Ubuntu

-boot up &amp; shutdown splash screen theme with the ubuntu logo and spinning colored strips.
+Animated plymouth theme with ubuntu logo and a futuristic and elegant look.

 It is a simple plymouth theme with shell scripts to install, test and eventualy uninstall the theme. the theme have animations that makes the colored strips spin at different velocities with a vortex effect and on boot up it offers a simple but elegant progress bar